carlosonunez/blog.carlosnunez.me/content/post/vibe-code-day-0.md

 So, [I don't like](https://news.ycombinator.com/item?id=44822258#44825797) LLMs.
 I'm optimistically terrified of their long-term impact to society.

-I also know that I've grown to like stuff that I've held strongly-negative opinions on, like `vim`, Ruby, Kubernetes (I was a huge Kubernetes hater when it first got popular!) and Golang after forcing myself to use them for two weeks or so.
+I also know that I've grown to like stuff that I've held strongly-negative opinions on, like `vim` (which I used to write this), Ruby (which was my preferred language for many years), Kubernetes (I was a huge Kubernetes hater when it first got popular!) and Golang.
+Two weeks using nothing but the thing was enough for me to either become a zealot or remain a life-long hater.

-Given how you can count on finding _somebody_ using ChatGPT to look something up on any given day in some public space, I determined that it was time to give Big AI™ it's two weeks.
+Given how you can count on finding _at least_ one person using ChatGPT to look something up on any given day in some public space, I determined that it was time to give Big AI™ it's two weeks.

 I've been introducing ChatGPT and Kagi Assistant into my web search workflow.
 It's going okay, though it still gets things wrong a fair amount of the time.